 A pleasant, welcoming vibe that’s a lot more than the friendliness of locals, the ease of getting around, or the odd familiarity of the storybook houses.
 Even on your first hour in the city, you’ll feel a sense of belonging – that you’re not a tourist to be scrutinized or a stranger to be wary of.

 Ready for wine, history, and great food?
 Buckle up – we’re going to Strasbourg!

-Travelers who love exploring cities will bask in everything Strasbourg has to offer – a slew of Michelin-starred restaurants, cafes at every turn, endless shopping choices – all within a network of extensive cycling paths and convenient public transportation.
+Strasbourg is the perfect destination for a laidback city break.
+You’ll find a slew of Michelin-starred restaurants, cafés at every turn, endless shopping choices – all within a network of extensive cycling paths and convenient public transportation.
 You’ll also find lots of green spaces within the city, like the Parc de l’Orangerie and the Jardin des Deux Rives.